laurawilsone/travel-app/README.md

-# 💼 Style My Travel 👗 - Your personal travel stylist in a full-stack app
+# 💼 Style My Travel 👗 - Your personal travel stylist!

 View the completed app on Heroku <a href="https://style-my-travel.herokuapp.com">here</a>.